abagames/joys-of-small-game-development-en/restrictions/one_button.md

 [![FROOOOG](https://github.com/abagames/crisp-game-lib-games/raw/main/docs/froooog/screenshot.gif)](https://abagames.github.io/crisp-game-lib-games/?froooog)

-The frog's leap distance is determined by the duration the button is held down; a brute force solution to the challenge of moving players in all directions with one button.
+The frog's leap distance is determined by the duration the button is held down; a solution to the challenge of moving the player from one place to multiple locations with one button.

 #### Stretching